AngelLozan/Transaction-Hash-Explorer-Extension/README.md

 - Uses Axios to get data from free api.

+Formatting of regex and assignment of variables will be expansive in the current form.
+I will first ensure the regex and api calls are successful, then I will pair down the JS to combine as many variables as possible and streamline the code.

 To Do:
 - Save data from previous search in local storage to display after opening the app.